AmbroseT/RepData_PeerAssessment1/PA1_template.md

 ##     0.0    23.5    36.1    32.5    44.5    73.6
 ```

-And we can see that the median value is now 36.09, and the mean value is 32.48.
+We can see that the median value is now 36.1, and the mean value is 32.5.
 Now that we have analyzed the NA values and missing dates, we can answer some questions.

 ```r